smithlabcode/ribotricer/README.md

-# Robustly detecting actively translating ORFs from Ribo-seq data
+# Robust detection of actively translating ORFs from Ribo-seq data

 ## Installation
 We highly recommend that you install RiboCop via conda